What’s in This Article

 - Wear loose clothing around your waist

-These small changes can ease gas buildup and give you more comfort and freedom during pregnancy.
+These small changes can ease gas buildup and give you more comfort during pregnancy.

 If burping continues or you develop heartburn, discuss it with your clinician for personalized support.